WorkingEdge/MS3_GMResource/README.md

 * Sales Generation: When any user adds a post, they must enter the 'common name' of the plant species that is the topic of their post.
 This is automatically used as a search criteria against all seed mixes and a link is automatically inserted on the post to link readers to the corresponding product.
 See [here](readme_assets/testing.md#when-a-user-adds-a-post-the-app-automatically-adds-the-related-product-info-if-applicable)

 # Design - UI
 The site revolves around meaningful content.
 As such, the design should not get in the way of clear communication.
-Furthermore, as organic growers or farmers, users are probably not 24/7 internet users - the interface should be clean and easy to follow and any forms easy and straighforward to fill out.
+Images are primarily used a meaningful content and the accuracy (though provided by users) is important.
+Images that are used for solely design purposes are not fully visible and are obviously not intended to macth a specific species.
+For example the images that are used as a background in the contact form and post info sections.

 ### Colour
-In line with the site content, the main colours used are teal, gold, white.
+The main colours used are teal, gold, white.

 ### Typography
-** To be decided ** I
+The site uses several fonts:

 ### Images
 Images are a central part of the site 'data'.
 As they convey information and are not simply a design element, they are used sparingly outside of the dedicated image spaces.